GreyMatterCatalyst/MemcachedHelper/README.md

 MemcachedHelper: A PHP convenience library for Memcached Copyright (C) 2012  Craig Barber

-This library is a colleciton of classes which should add a layer of re-usable convenience when incorporating the Memcached tool into your web application.
+This library is a collection of classes which should add a layer of re-usable convenience when incorporating the Memcached tool into your web application.

 This library utilizes the Memcache class provided by PHP: http://php.net/manual/en/book.memcache.php